spokwn/pcasvc-executed/README.md

 6. Generic C: very poor generic protection detect for C# files.

 All of them should be kinda safe, but dont panic just from seeing them.
-Still, the A2 generic will sometimes cause a "false flagg", tho its not intended to be fixed, beacause it can break the detection for real cheats.
+Still, the A2 generic will sometimes cause a "false flag", tho its not intended to be fixed, beacause it can break the detection for real cheats.

 ## TODO: